About Us

 James Shorten

-Re:Set CIC
+Nominated by Re:Set CIC

 James has 30 years of experience as a planning consultant, in recent years focussing on climate issues, ecological building and community development.
 He holds an MSc in Planning from Reading University.
 He founded Regenerative Settlement CIC (ReSet) to further his aims of creating nature positive human development.
 He sits on the Devon Net Zero Task Force and co-authored the Devon Carbon Plan.